ankith26/My-PyChess/README.md

 ## How to customise the game Using Preferences
 - In the main game menu, click preferences.
 - Hover over each name to know more about them.
-1) Sounds (beta): When this is True, sounds are enabled.
+1) Sounds: When this is True, sounds are enabled.
 2) Flip: When this is True, it shows the chess board from the perspective of the player who is playing, otherwise shows a constant board with white at the bottom.
 3) SlideShow: When this is True, it will show a slideshow of images on main menu (recommended to be True, look better).
 4) Show moves: When this is True, it will show all legal move options for a selected piece during gameplay (recommended to be True, highly helpful for beginners (my favourite feature)).
 5) Undo: When this is True, it allows users to undo.

-- You can also open res/preferences.txt and edit the file there (not recommended to do unless you know what you are doing, it might spoil the app if you do it the wrong way).
+- You can also open res/preferences.txt and edit the file there.

 ## Features
 - Clean GUI with a lot of menus for ease of use.